COVID-19: FG unveils 52-page guidelines for schools reopening

-ABUJA: The Federal Government has released a 52-page set of guidelines for the reopening of schools in the country as it continues to manage the Covid-19 Pandemic.
+The Federal Government has released a 52-page set of guidelines for the reopening of schools in the country as it continues to manage the COVID-19 pandemic.

-While it listed several conditions that must be met, it, however, did not give a specific date as to when schools should reopen.
+While it listed several conditions that must be met, the government, however, did not give a specific date as to when schools would reopen.

-This was as it warned Nigerians against flouting the Covid-19 safety protocols, specifically stating that meetings by government establishments shall continue to be by virtual means where participants are more than four.
+It also warned Nigerians against flouting the COVID-19 safety protocols, specifically stating that meetings by government establishments shall continue to be by virtual means where participants are more than four.

-Chairman of the Presidential Taskforce PTF on Covid-19 and Secretary to the Government of the Federation SGF, Mr Boss Mustapha who gave the charge at Monday’s briefing of the Taskforce in Abuja equally urged politicians in Edo and Ondo states to be circumspect in their dealings ahead of the forthcoming governorship elections in both states.
+Chairman of the Presidential Task Force, PTF, on COVID-19 and Secretary to the Government of the Federation, SGF, Mr Boss Mustapha, who gave the charge at yesterday’s briefing of the task force in Abuja, equally urged politicians in Edo and Ondo states to be circumspect in their dealings, ahead of the forthcoming governorship elections in both states.

-“The pandemic would not go away by a wish, neither would it go away if we refuse to keep safe.

-“For corporate organizations, Board members, etc, the reopening of the domestic flights should not be misconstrued.
+“For corporate organisations, Board members, etc, the reopening of the domestic flights should not be misconstrued.
 The PTF strongly encourages virtual meetings as well.

-“We still urge places of worship to cautiously follow the guidelines on public gatherings; and we urge members of the political class particularly in states where elections are scheduled for September and October to exercise utmost circumspection in their gathering for whatever reasons”, the SGF stated.
+“We still urge places of worship to cautiously follow the guidelines on public gatherings; and we urge members of the political class, particularly in states where elections are scheduled for September and October to exercise utmost circumspection in their gathering for whatever reasons.”

-READ ALSO: U-Turn on schools’ reopening: ASUU, NAPPS, NAPST berate FG, decry policy inconsistency

 He said the level of carbon emissions in Abuja has drastically reduced following the initial lockdown imposed on the city and the current partial restriction which has led to fewer people driving on the roads.